Andy Best

-Best, a right-winger born in Dorchester, Dorset, joined Torquay United in October 1984 from local non-league side Teignmouth, one of a number of players signed for free by Torquay manager David Webb.
+Best, a right-winger born in Dorchester, Dorset, joined Torquay United in October 1984 from local non-league side Teignmouth.
+He was one of several players signed for free by Torquay manager David Webb.
 His league debut came on 23 October 1984 against Scunthorpe United at the Old Show Ground.
-He made 18 league appearances, scoring twice before leaving for Dawlish Town in 1985.
+He made 18 league appearances, scoring twice, before leaving for Dawlish Town in 1985.

 In February 2001, the Torquay-based Herald Express newspaper reported that Best was still playing for Teignmouth at the age of 42.